ProQual Level 3 NVQ Diploma in Construction Contracting Operations – Surveying

 • Assess, plan and monitor project methods and progress in construction

-• To ensure that candidates are able to fully engage with and benefit from the ProQual Level 3 NVQ Diploma in Construction Contracting Operations – Surveying, the following entry criteria must be met:
+To ensure learners can effectively complete the ProQual Level 3 NVQ Diploma in Construction Contracting Operations – Surveying, applicants should meet the following entry requirements, which focus on workplace readiness and practical capability:

 Operate health, safety and welfare systems in construction